goodnessfowora-lab/Avant/README.md

 ## Assumptions
 - The parking lot has a fixed number of rows and spots per row, the product of which would never exceed long maximum.
+- All data needed can be stored in memory.
 - Spot allocation is done on a first-come, first-served basis.
 - The system does not handle payments or time tracking.
 - There are only three vehicle types supported by the parking lot: Motorcycle, Car, and Van.